Using AWS AppSync Private APIs - AWS AppSync GraphQL

 If you use Amazon Virtual Private Cloud (Amazon VPC), you can create AWS AppSync Private APIs, which are APIs that can only be accessed from a VPC.
 With a Private API, you can restrict API access to your internal applications and connect to your GraphQL and Realtime endpoints without exposing data publicly.

-To establish a private connection between your VPC and the AWS AppSync service, you must create an interface VPC endpoint.
+To establish a private connection between your VPC and the AWS AppSync service, you must create interface VPC endpoints.
 Interface endpoints are powered by AWS PrivateLink, which enables you to privately access AWS AppSync APIs without an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
 Instances in your VPC don't need public IP addresses to communicate with AWS AppSync APIs.
 Traffic between your VPC and AWS AppSync doesn't leave the AWS network.

 AWS Cloud architecture showing VPC with public and private subnets connecting to AWS AppSync via PrivateLink.